nielskee/draft-articles/TechnicalHiringPart2.md

 does your confidence.

 I want to emphasise that this needs to be a *matched* investment.
+At
-At *every stage*, the candidate needs to feel they know more about you, in the same way you know more about them.
+##every stage*, the candidate needs to feel they know more about you,
+in the same way you know more about them.
 If this investment becomes unbalanced, then trust is eroded, and however appealing your job ad was, you're back to sending a signal that this is really just about your company and its requirements.

-* T-Shapes and Technical Specifics
+## T-Shapes and technical specifics

 For most of the next two posts, I'm going to have to make some assumptions.
 There's an almost infinite variety of technical backgrounds that might be important to you, and I don't want to be